-Description: Thallus crustose, thinly episubstratic, continuous, minutely granulose to verrucose, olive-green to glaucous green.
-Apothecia lecideine, adnate, constricted at base, round, 0.2-0.5 mm across, pale to medium orange-brown, with a concave to flat disc, and a usually somewhat darker, persistent, smooth proper margin.
-Proper exciple paraplectenchymatous, orange-brown in outer part, colourless within; hymenium colourless, 90-120 µm high, I+ blue; paraphyses simple, the apical cells swollen; hypothecium colourless, poorly developed.
-Asci 8-spored, narrowly cylindrical, without an amyloid ring around the apical pore, Catillaria-type, with uniseriate ascospores.
+Description: Thallus crustose, endosubstratic or thinly episubstratic, continuous, minutely granulose to verrucose, olive-green to glaucous green.
+Apothecia biatorine, adnate, clearly constricted at base, round, 0.12-0.25(-0.35) mm across, pale to medium orange-brown, with a concave to flat disc, and a usually somewhat darker, persistent, smooth proper margin.
+Proper exciple paraplectenchymatous, orange-brown in outer part, colourless within, composed of globose to angular cells with an outer layer of weakly vertically oriented hyphae; hymenium colourless, (90-)100-120 µm high, I+ blue, then rapidly dirty green and finally red-brown; paraphyses simple or sparingly branched in upper part, the apical cells swollen; hypothecium colourless, poorly developed.
+Asci 8-spored, unitunicate, thin-walled, narrowly cylindrical, without an amyloid ring around the apical pore, Catillaria-type, with uniseriate ascospores.
 Ascospores 1-septate, hyaline, narrowly ellipsoid, (8.5-)10-12(-16) x 2.5-4 µm.
+Pycnidia not known.
 Photobiont trentepohlioid.
-Spot tests: thallus and apothecia K-, C-, KC-, P-, UV-.
+Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a mild-temperate lichen found on acid bark of conifers and broad-leaved trees in open, humid and warm Mediterranean woodlands; strictly Tyrrhenian in Italy.
 It is included in the Italian red list of epiphytic lichens as “Vulnerable” (Nascimbene & al. 2013c).